bramwillemse/bw-home/site/content/_index.md

 <header class="o-brammy__card o-brammy__header">
   <h1>Hi, my name is Bram.</h1>
   <p>I have an analytical mind.
 I naturally connect dots and people.
-I am eager to learn, eager to lead and an ambassador to your users.</p>
+I am an ambassador to your users, I am eager to learn and eager to lead.</p>
 </header>

 <article class="o-brammy__card">